CliMA/Oceananigans.jl/docs/src/numerical_implementation/boundary_conditions.md

 tracer on `(Center, Center, Center)` points the open boundary condition specifies a point outside of the domain (hence the difference with `Value` boundary conditions).

-The other important detail is that open (including no-penitration) boundary conditions are the only conditions used on wall normal velocities when the domain is not periodic.
+The other important detail is that open (including no-penetration) boundary conditions are the only conditions used on wall normal velocities when the domain is not periodic.
 This means that their value affects the pressure calculation for nonhydrostatic models as it is involved in calculating the divergence in the boundary adjacent center point (as described in the